The Anatomy of a DIY Matcha Green Tea Bath Bomb

 - 1 to 2 teaspoons witch hazel

-How to Make Matcha Green Tea Bath Bombs
+How to Make DIY Matcha Green Tea Bath Bomb

-Add baking soda, arrowroot powder, citric acid, and epsom salt to large glass mixing bowl.
+Add 1/2 cup baking soda, 1/8 cup arrowroot powder, 1/4 cup citric acid, and 1/8 cup Epsom salt to a large glass mixing bowl.
 Whisk to blend and remove any clumps.
-Add green matcha powder for color.
-Then slowly pour sweet almond oil into the dry mixture, whisking as you go.
+Add 1 tablespoon of green matcha powder for color.
+Then slowly pour 3 teaspoons of sweet almond oil into the dry mixture, whisking as you go.
 If the mixture begins to fizz or foam, slow down.

 Once the bath bomb mixture is ready, place a pinch of loose leaf green tea in the base of one half of a bath bomb mold.
 Scoop each side of the bath bomb mold into the mixture until it’s just overflowing.
 Then press together and let stand 2 minutes.
 I recommend using multiple bath bomb molds so you can keep going while the others are setting.
 Continue to add a pinch of green tea to one half of each bath bomb.
 Once set gently release the bath bomb onto a cutting board or cookie sheet.
 If the bath bomb cracks while removing it, scoop a little more mixture and press together again.